CoffeeCat1920/Gochi/README.md

 # Gochi
-A simple cli application laucher in golang that provide lightning fast performance using deamon.
+A simple CLI application launcher written in Go that provides lightning-fast performance using a daemon.

-# Work in progress.
-The tool is currently work in progress.
-You can lend a hand if you want.
-- [X] Make the Daemon
-- [X] Application opening using daemon.
-- [-] Making the front-end cli app.
+> ⚠️ **Work in Progress**
+> The tool is still under development.
+Contributions are welcome!

+## ✅ Features & Progress

+- [x] **Daemon Engine** – Background process to handle app launching.
+- [x] **App Launching via Daemon** – Send app requests to the daemon and execute them.
+- [ ] **CLI helper** - Help lauch both daemon and run the front-end in different mods.
+- [ ] **CLI Frontend** – User-friendly command line interface to interact with the daemon:
+  - [ ] `gochi open` – Launch apps easily.
+  - [ ] Error handling & UX improvements.

+---